 Banks prefer to lend in larger amounts and for longer terms.
 They have high overhead costs for employees, branches, and more, which they must spread over the loan’s life to recover.
 These costs remain the same if they write a loan for $5,000 or $500,000, but their profit will be higher on a $500,000 loan.
 Therefore, they rarely lend in amounts of less than $150,000.

 Smaller business owners may need just five thousand dollars for a few months.
 Oddly enough, it can be harder to borrow a more modest sum than hundreds of thousands of dollars.
-Alternative lenders have no problem issuing smaller business loans, but a bank with its great APR will tell you to apply elsewhere.
+Alternative lenders have no problem issuing smaller business funding in the form of a merchant cash advance, but a bank with its great APR will tell you to apply elsewhere.

 The final piece of access to capital is the ease of access.
 As noted above, banks can take months to approve a small business loan.
 At that point, a small business in crisis could have folded.
 A loan with a quick approval process will charge a higher interest rate because the underwriter does not have time to perform as much due diligence on your credit-worthiness.
 That higher APR could be the trade-off you make to receive funds in a timely fashion.